Information for term Global Internship

 STAY AHEAD OF THE CURVE IN SUNNY, TECH-SAVVY SEVILLE—NAMED #1 CITY TO VISIT IN 2018.

 Gain hands-on work experience in southern Spain’s most happening hub - with Game of Thrones film locations and the world’s largest Gothic cathedral as your backdrop.
-You’ll spend three full days a week immersed in an internship (fields range from finance to architecture to app design) and two more engaged in professional development to build up your resume.
+You’ll spend four days a week immersed in an internship (fields range from finance to architecture to app design) and two more engaged in professional development to build up your resume.
 With a full calendar of cultural activities and side trips on top, you’ll never be bored.
 Trust us.
 Those looking to boost language proficiency can also take Spanish classes for an extra fee.

 Outside of work and class time, get ready for Spanish and Moroccan cooking classes, visits to the bullring, museum trips, architecture tours, and lots and lots of tapas!
 With a local host family as your home base, you’ll have a truly authentic experience over breakfasts, dinners and everyday activities like catching football (soccer) games on TV or shopping at the local market.
 With new friends you’ll soak up the sunshine and culture of the city-a beloved place that will soon be on everyone’s bucket list.